Frugal Vacation Planning Tips for Families: 10 Budget-Friendly Strategies to Create Lasting Memories Without Breaking the Bank

 Planning Efficient Travel Routes

 Smart route planning is key to saving on gas and time.
-I use Google Maps to plot the most direct paths between sights.
-This cuts down on backtracking and wasted fuel.
+I use Google Maps to plot the most direct paths between sights, cutting down on backtracking and wasted fuel.

 I try to group attractions by area.
 We’ll spend a full day in one neighborhood before moving to the next.
 This limits driving around the city.